 PermaTherm’s Sustainable Building Materials and LEED Certification Requirements

-PermaTherm helps our clients meet LEED certification requirements by providing an array of environmentally-friendly sustainable building materials.
+PermaTherm helps our clients meet LEED certification requirements by providing an array of environmentally friendly sustainable building materials.
 LEED (Leadership in Energy and Environmental Design) helps architects, contractors and building owners to identify and practice the design, construction, operation and maintenance of green metal building systems.

-LEED certified buildings provide individuals with third-party verification that an application or a residential metal building was fabricated using strategies that achieve high-performance in environmental and human health.
-LEED credits can be earned for numerous reasons, including saving water, energy-efficiency and providing excellent indoor environmental quality.
+LEED certified buildings provide individuals with a third-party verification that an application or a residential metal building was fabricated using strategies that achieve high-performance in environmental and human health.
+LEED credits can be earned for numerous reasons including saving water, energy-efficiency and providing excellent indoor environmental quality.
 Buildings can become LEED certified by achieving various point levels, and there are four levels of certification.

-Our sustainable building materials and metal insulated panels help our clients achieve numerous LEED credits.
-Below we have included a list of LEED certification requirements that clients can achieve by using our panel products and panel accessories.
+Our sustainable building materials and insulated metal panels help our clients achieve numerous LEED credits.
+Below, we have included a list of LEED certification requirements that clients can achieve by using our panel products and panel accessories.

 SUSTAINABLE SITES (SS CREDITS)

 SS Credit 7.2 – Heat Island Effect: Roof (1 point possible)

 Purpose: Reduce heat islands to minimize impact on microclimate and habitat.
 This credit requires the use of a reflective roofing material or the use of a roof garden.